-New Zealand's first women’s Domestic competition began in the 1935/36 season with Wellington the first winner.
+New Zealand's first women’s Domestic competition began in the 1935/36 season, with Wellington the inaugural winner.

 Both NZC's national Domestic competitions for women are played with the white ball, in the T20 and one-day formats.

-The competition bookends the fun and excitement of the Dream11 Super Smash window that takes place mid-summer, played as T20 double bills with the men's Dream11 Super Smash games, and matches televised.
+The competition bookends the fun and excitement of the Dream11 Super Smash window that takes place midsummer.
+Who will lift this special trophy this season?

 Playing Conditions